knurling-rs/defmt/book/src/faq-for-library-authors.md

 1. If the third-party crate also has `defmt` support, consider making your `defmt` feature enable its `defmt` feature.
 1. If they don't support `defmt` yet, consider asking them to add it.
 1. Write a [`Format`](./format.md#manual-implementation-with-write) implementation and print information retrieved from the inner type manually.
-1. Use one of the [uncompressed adapters](./format.md#uncompressed-adapters); only recommended as a last resort since these bypass `defmt`'s efficiency features.
+1. Use one of the [uncompressed adapters](./format.md#uncompressed-adapters); use as a last resort since these bypass `defmt`'s efficiency features.

 ## How can I test my `defmt` support?